snehilvj/dmc-docs/docs/styles-api/styles.md

 }
 ```

+### classNames Prop

+The `classNames` prop is used to apply custom CSS class names to specific inner elements of a Mantine component.
+It
+accepts a dictionary  with element names as keys and classes as values.
+This approach is preferred for larger-scale styling and
+maintainability.

+### Styles Prop

+The `styles` prop is used to apply inline styles directly to specific inner elements of a Mantine component.
+It accepts
+an dictionary where keys correspond to the names of the inner elements (as defined in the component's Styles API documentation)
+and values are style objects.
+Inline styles have higher specificity than classes, meaning they will override styles
+defined by classes unless `!important` is explicitly used in the class definition.

+You cannot use pseudo-classes (for example, `:hover`, `:first-of-type`) and media queries inside the `styles` prop.

+> styles prop usage
+>
+> Some examples and demos in the documentation use the `styles` prop for convenience, but it is not recommended to use the `styles` prop as the primary means of styling components, as the `classNames` prop is more flexible and has better performance.

-#### 4) Avoid dynamic class names
+### Avoid dynamic class names

 When inspecting elements in the browser, you may see generated class names like `m_77c9d27d`.
-These are internal to Mantine and not stable between versions.
-Don’t target these in CSS.
+These are internal to Mantine and can change between versions.
+Don’t target these in your CSS.

 Instead, use: